 For the first 6 months after your post-secondary studies, you do not have to start repaying your loans, although interest does accumulate on your Canada Student Loan during this period.
+This is commonly referred to as the Grace Period.

 Six months after you have ended studies, regardless of whether you have graduated, withdrawn or are taking time off, you will have to start repaying your student loan.
-This is called student loan consolidation or repayment phase.
+This is called Student Loan Consolidation or repayment phase.
 For example, if you finish school on April 16, your student loans will consolidate on November 1 and your first loan payment will be due at the end of that month, on November 30.

 Interest begins to accrue only on the Canada Student Loan portion of your student loan.
 No interest will accumulate on the Newfoundland and Labrador portion of your student loan.
 The interest rate on Canada Student Loan payments is prime plus 2.5% and you have the option of a one-time lock in at prime plus 5%.